 Overlaying the World Bank figures on GDP growth with the client-agency relationship scores, the chart below indicates a clear impact on scores immediately during and after the 2008 financial crisis (GFC).

-While overall performance average scores remained on a similar trajectory, clients recognised the agencies response (though still well below the average performance) while agencies were less impressed with the resilience shown by their clients.
+While overall performance average scores remained on a similar trajectory, clients recognised the agencies response (though still well below the average performance) while agencies were less impressed with the Resilience shown by their clients.
 As mentioned at the beginning, crises are not always of the GFC or Covid-19 magnitude.
-We see a similar pattern emerging from the local market evaluations around specific clients we work with.
-Product scares and other localised crises seem to accentuate the mutual dissatisfaction with resilience.
+We see a similar pattern emerging from the local market evaluations around specific relationships we manage.

+Product scares and other localised crises seem to accentuate the mutual dissatisfaction with Resilience.